Caerwent Training Area: Construction work

 Work began to create the propellants factory in 1939.
 A total of £4.7 million was spent on buildings and roads, and £2.5 million on plant and equipment.
 The site's total area was 1580 acre of land with a total of 1163 acre enclosed within the factory fence.
 The scale of site consumed the village of Dinham which was located at the northern edge of the RNPF Caerwent.

 By the end of 1940, the Main Office block was complete, and in December of that year the Unit 1 Sulphuric Acid Factory went into production with acid mixing for the Nitrocellulose and Nitroglycerine manufacturing.
 Five months later, the Pressure Oxidation Plant for the manufacture of Nitric acid came on stream.
 In August 1941 the Nitrocellulose and Nitroglycerine plants were operational and were soon working 24 hours a day on a three-shift pattern.
 At the same time, Unit 2 of the factory was almost completed, so RNPF Caerwent was now virtually operational.

-The factory had its own standard gauge railway system, miles of roads and a wide range of buildings, from small earth-banked bomb stores to large four storey built brick buildings.

-Since 1993, the former factory site has been used for a variety of military and civil purposes, including military field exercises, car rallying, storage and breakdown of railway vehicles, nature preservation, and leisure activities such as Airsoft.

-Cold War
+Cold War use of the RNPF site

 Between 1955 and 1966, Caerwent produced the Gosling solid rocket booster for the Seaslug missile.
 This Cold War work began in wartime buildings, the horizontal presses in Press Houses 3 and a longer press in 1, and with other work in a disused blending house and the Tetryl Acetone Recovery building.
 From 1957 dedicated buildings, J1...J6, were constructed on the eastern side of the site for the production of guided weapons propellants.
 Buildings J7...J9 at the northern edge of the site formed a static testing site, where these motors could be test-fired.
 J7 was an environmental conditioning building where charges could be heated to 70 °C or cooled to -40 °C before testing.
 These buildings were of typical flat-roofed red brick construction, shielded by large earth traverses.
 Testing work was also carried out here on the Magpie, Redtop and Sealyham rocket motors.

 Early in the 1960s, a Parliamentary working party recommended that propellants for the three branches of the armed services should be concentrated at the Royal Ordnance Factory at ROF Bishopton.
 The decision to close RNPF Caerwent was announced on 25 March 1965.
 Production continued during the following two-year rundown phase.
-The last Gosling motor was produced on 14 June 1966, before tooling was transferred to Bishopston.
+The last Gosling motor was produced at Caerwent on 14 June 1966; and the remaining charges and tooling were transferred to ROF Bishopton.